Reinheitsg-botTle/Reinheitsg-botTle/README.md

-# Reinheitsgebot purity law of 1516..,
+# the Reinheitsgebot purity law of 1516..,

 ## *Happy 510 years of law on 250 years of America.*